 This annual party with a purpose is held in a Detroit art collector's home to support Mint Artists Guild.
 This year, we head to Palmer Woods, just across Seven Mile from the Mint Studios in Palmer Park.

 Take time to see the substantial collection of art with work by internationally known artists and some prized Detroit artists.
 Among them are pieces by Hughie Lee-Smith, Jacob Lawrence, Charles McGee, Henry Heading and Romare Bearden.
 "My goal is to have the best eclectic art collection in the world," Judge Bledsoe Ford told Mint.
-(Watch for upcoming Mint videos sharing more details of their collection, coming soon.)
+Watch Mint videos and read our blog posts sharing more of their collection and their creative stories.

 Mint director Vickie Elmer, a co-founder of Mint, gives young artists in our Creative Summer Jobs Program a chance to evaluate and critique each other's work.
 (Photo © Brendan Ross for Mint Artists Guild)